aws-samples/distributed-load-testing-using-aws-fargate/examples/elasticsearch/README.md

 In the case of your Elasticsearch cluster running behind a VPC, the easiest option would be run the Fargate Docker tasks in the same VPC.
-So, follow **Step 4** just as described in the main [README](https://github.com/aws-samples/distributed-load-testing-using-aws-fargate/blob/master/README.md) but use the CloudFormation template located in `cloudformation/main-with-existing-vpc.yml`.
+So, follow **Step 4** just as described in the main [README](https://github.com/aws-samples/distributed-load-testing-using-aws-fargate/blob/master/README.md) but use this CloudFormation template instead: [main-with-existing-vpc.yml](https://github.com/aws-samples/distributed-load-testing-using-aws-fargate/blob/master/cloudformation/main-with-existing-vpc.yml).
 This template will let you choose the VPC and Subnets to place the Fargate cluster.

 For this same reason, run the CloudFormation template in 1 region only and make sure to edit the `bin/runner.py` script